tsostarics/ELM2024_Analysis/README.md

 ### Models

-Note that the model files are not on github since they're so large; they are on the osf at LINK.
+Note that the model files are not on github since they're so large; they are on the osf at https://osf.io/bc6a2/.

 * denotes the model reported in the text